• Sigiriya Rock

 placeholder placeholder placeholder placeholder placeholder placeholder placeholder placeholder placeholder

-In May 2016, British gemmologistIn May 2016, British gemmologist, Stuart Pool, explained the process a stone undergoes from mine to market, showcasing a vast array of semi-precious stones mined and cut in Sri Lanka from rubies, spinels, catseyes, the famous padparadscha sapphire and many more.
-The then British High Commissioner to Sri Lanka, Mr James Dauris, also attended the event and met with some of our members.
+In May 2016, British gemmologistFrom a more commercial perspective we have hosted speakers such as Stuart Pool, a British gemmologist who explained the process a stone undergoes from mine to market, showcasing a vast array of semi-precious stones mined and cut in Sri Lanka from rubies, spinels, catseyes, the famous padparadscha sapphire and many more.

 Each quarter we publish a newsletter giving a detailed update of the political and economic climate in Sri Lanka, as well as news and information about events etc, that we think will be of interest to our members.
 Sample newsletters can be viewed here.